hanxiaopeng1992/unplugged/README.md

 the following software pre-installed.

 - TeXLive, The book is built with XeLaTeX, a Unicode friendly version of TeX;
-- ImageMagick, which converts the images to eps format;

 ### Install TeXLive